 Small scale mining reforms

-The Mining and Other Legislation Amendment Act 2013 (MOLA Act) was passed by parliament on 19 March 2013 and commenced on 31 March 2013.
-It provides further Greentape Reduction measures for the small scale mining activities’ to hold an environmental authority.
+The Mining and Other Legislation Amendment Act 2013 (MOLA Act) was passed by parliament on 19 March 2013 and commenced on 31 March 2013 removing the requirement under the Environmental Protection Act 1994 for ‘small scale mining activities’ to hold an environmental authority.